Characters: Jo Jos Bizarre Adventure Part 8

 - Paper Moon King is also similar to Aya's Cinderella stand in a way, in regards to changing faces.

 - Freudian Excuse: He's under constant fear of a deadly family curse, ready to end his life the second he lets his guard down.
 It's no wonder he complies to Yotsuyu's demand; anyone in that situation would hang on to even a mere shred of hope.

-- Paper Master: Tsurugi's Stand power involves the art of origami, as he is found covered in them, and he uses a cootie catcher to easily predict information about Yasuho and Josuke.
-He later manages to fold up Yasuho's phone into a frog, which then leaps at her and infects her with a mysterious mental illness.
+- Paper Master: Tsurugi's Stand power involves the art of origami.
+Tsurugi is covered in them and uses uses a cootie catcher to easily predict information about Yasuho and Josuke.
+Later Tsurugi manages to fold up Yasuho's phone into a frog, which then leaps at her and infects her with a mysterious mental illness.

 - You ALL Look Familiar: Weaponized.
 Tsurugi's stand appears to be able to be able to afflict its victims with an abstract form of visual agnosia that makes them unable to differentiate between objects that they're looking for, such as a close friend or a specific store sign.
 He claims that it's because his victims don't understand who they are in their hearts.